zikwan-lab/Albadarlyceum/VERCEL_SETUP_GUIDE.md

 # 🚀 Vercel Deployment Guide - Al-Badar Lyceum

-## ✅ **Issue Fixed: Environment Variables**
+## ✅ **Issue Fixed: Vercel Configuration**

-The `vercel.json` file has been updated to remove secret references.
-Environment variables should now be added directly in the Vercel dashboard.
+The invalid `vercel.json` file has been removed.
+Vercel will auto-detect the Next.js framework and use optimal default settings.
+Environment variables should be added directly in the Vercel dashboard.

 ## 🔧 **Step-by-Step Vercel Deployment**